 Best Rideshare Insurance for Drivers in Colorado or Illinois: Travelers

-Travelers offers rideshare insurance for drivers in Colorado and Illinois.
-This endorsement, available only in these states, provides coverage when you activate your rideshare app but ends once you connect with a passenger.
+Travelers offers rideshare insurance exclusively for Colorado and Illinois drivers.
+This endorsement provides coverage when you activate your rideshare app but ends once you connect with a passenger, focusing on Period 1 protection.

 - Provides coverage while the rideshare app is active and waiting for ride requests